 After the failed expectations in Togo, Paul Onuachu returned to his family home in Ojo, Lagos state.

 Even while home, he would regularly go out to play football – requesting transport monies from his Dad.
-For each time he came back, there was always no good news.
-Paul met no one or find any football opportunity that would see him go to Europe.
+Each time he came back, there was always no good news.
+Paul met no one or found any football opportunity that would see him go to Europe.

 At this time, Paul Onuachu’s parents felt they’d had enough.
 They became frustrated with their son’s bad luck.
 In fact, the boy’s Dad could not hold it any longer.
 He got angry and said the following to Paul;

 You have been doing every day to play football and yet coming back home with nothing.

 This time, you have to get something – a job or Apprenticeship – to do.